 There is a never-ending debate between going to public or private school.
 Personally, I went to international private school while my parents were stationed abroad until I was 13.
-Then I went to public school for high school, college, and graduate.
+Then I went to public school for high school, college, and graduate school from my MBA.
 I found each type of school to have its pluses and minuses.

 Public Or Private School Dilemma